andkrau/NuanceResurrection/README.md

 - Fix "_MPEAlloc()" logic to match original BIOS
 - Correct Audio Buffer sizes used for all configurations (via GetBufferSize()).
 - Unfortunately, Tetris now sounds even worse than before.
+- To make (at least) T3K work better, the whole MediaRead (and partially MediaWrite) implementation has been redone to better match the spec (incl. proper return values, proper callback mode handling, and not filling up buffers too early), at the tradeoff that now the loads actually need some time to arrive (incl. potential stutter).
 - instructiontest.cof has been updated with more tests (verified to match real HW / Samsung N501).

 **03/21/2025 version 0.6.6:**